manvirchakal/LearnAI/README.md

 ## Features

-1. **Emotion-Aware Content Adaptation**
+1. **Learner-Aware Content Adaptation**
-   - Description: The platform uses real-time facial emotion detection to assess the learner's emotional state and adapts the content accordingly.
-For example, if frustration is detected, the platform may simplify the content or offer additional practice problems.
+   - Description: The platform uses questionnaires to assess the learner's learning style and adapts the content accordingly.
+For example, if the learner is a visual learner, the platform may provide more diagrams and visual aids.
    - Purpose: This feature ensures that learners remain engaged and supported, particularly when they encounter difficult concepts.

 2. **Adaptive Learning Paths**